Skip to content

 Basic Concepts

-Core concepts for writing and running .gctf tests.
+Core rules for writing and running .gctf tests.

 What a test contains